mckernant1/lol-openapi/README.md

 # Lol OpenApi
-A league of legends esports API
+A league of legends esports API.
+Requests may take up to 20 seconds to respond

 Documentation: https://mckernant1.github.io/lol-openapi/